malogabi/cashier/README.md

 * The payment and the item cost are integers, not negative.

-* The map can contain just one of the bills or all of them.

 * The bill quantity will be a cero to a positive value.

 To add complexity: